 I know I don’t visit the grave very often.
 I’m sorry about this but I just can’t, Pop.
 That’s where dead people live.

-And me, I’d rather go to the ocean and watch the ships heading out to sea.
-I’d rather go here because to me, this is where you live, somewhere out there, captaining your own ship, sitting happily in your wheelhouse with a captain’s hat on and a cable knit turtleneck sweater, dressed warmly for the cold winds
+Me, I’d rather go to the ocean and watch the ships heading out to sea.
+I’d rather go here because to me, this is where you live, somewhere out there, captaining your own ship, sitting happily in your wheelhouse with a captain’s hat on and a cable knit turtleneck sweater, dressed warmly for the cold winds.

 Gotta go now, Pop.